Byont-Ventures/hackathon/frontend/README.md

   // Future challenges will use React Query return useQuery(['useName', contractAddress], async () => {
     const contract = new ethers.Contract(
-      '0xb4595c3f0844cb566c0Df9fea7462A4C413c57FC', // This is the contract address for Fake Bored Ape Yacht Club ['function name() view returns (string)'], // This is the ABI, we'll get to that later provider
+      '0xb4595c3f0844cb566c0Df9fea7462A4C413c57FC', // This is the contract address for Fake Bored Ape Yacht Club ['function name() view returns (string)'], // This is the ABI - we'll get to that later provider
     );